 ClearIAS.com: Any tips on Civil Services exam preparation and other priorities in life (Financial security, Higher Studies, Marriage, Family life etc.)

 It is better to have a balanced view on our priorities in life.
-Civil Service Exam preparation definitely need time investment.
-But this need not diminish other things in life completely out of picture.
+Civil Service Exam preparation definitely needs time investment.
+But this need not diminish other things in life completely out of the picture.
 Find time for other things also, without losing focus on preparation.
 After all, success in any competitive exam need not make you successful in your life.
-Learn to prioritize things accordingly.
+Learn to prioritise things accordingly.

 ClearIAS.com: What is your advice to the freshers who are going to appear in this exam?

 Those who opt themselves for this career are opting a challenging path – of which, the exam is only a part.
 So gather the strength to surge ahead.
 Be accommodative of new ideas.
 Don’t see this as a test of pure academic excellence, which is only one among many aspects that will carry you forward.

 ClearIAS.com: What is your advice to all those candidates who didn’t succeed in this exam yet?